JerryYin777/JerryYin777/README.md

-## Hi there 👋
+## Hi there（Update in  👋

-  I'm JerryYin 骢睿, an undergraduate sophomore in Nanchang University majoring in artificial intelligence, working at [Generic Operational and Optimal Data Group](https://good.ncu.edu.cn/index.html) and here is my [personal lab page](https://good.ncu.edu.cn/~YinCR/).
+  I'm JerryYin 骢睿, an undergraduate Junior in Nanchang University majoring in artificial intelligence, working at [Generic Operational and Optimal Data Group](https://good.ncu.edu.cn/index.html) and here is my [personal lab page](https://good.ncu.edu.cn/~YinCR/).

   I want to be an excellent NLP or System Ph.D and do more interesting open-source projects, **looking for RA chances now**.

-  I am a researcher mainly focuses on Serverless and NLP in the field of BERT optimization on LLMs(also intrested in FPGA and SoC Design),my supervisor is [Zichen Xu](https://good.ncu.edu.cn/Pages/Professor.html), he is an excellent expert in the area of computing system design in the development of providing sustainable data services in unreliable/unstable systems.
+  I am a researcher mainly focuses on Serverless and NLP in the field of BERT optimization on LLMs(also intrested in System Design), my supervisor is [Zichen Xu](https://good.ncu.edu.cn/Pages/Professor.html), he is an excellent expert in the area of computing system design in the development of providing sustainable data services in unreliable/unstable systems.

 I love photography 📷, traveling ✈️, and gaming😄.

 If you want to know more about me, feel free to click my [Personal Website](https://www.creallatie.icu/).